What is a Conference Call?

-The earliest instance of a conference call happened in Bulgaria, with the Jordanphone designed by Asen Yordanoff in 1945.
+The earliest instance of a conference call happened in Bulgaria, with the Jordanphone, designed by Asen Yordanoff in 1945.
 The wireless device could transmit voice on a standard phone to a loudspeaker, so that various people could hear the person at the other end of the conversation.

 Bell Labs then became the first company to work on the larger concept of telephone conferencing in 1956.
 In 1960, AT&T picked up on the idea and dabbled with teleconferencing.
-With AT&T’s creation, users were able to communicate through three phones lines managing audio and video.
+With AT&T’s creation, users were able to communicate through three phone lines managing audio and video.
 There was even a picture on a very small screen that appeared every two seconds.
 However, the device was bulky, expensive, and not very easy to adopt in the corporate world.

 The AT&T PicturePhone didn’t give us a very good introduction to the possibilities of video conferencing.
-However, it did get people thinking about what video conferencing solutions could potentially do for the business world.
+However, it did get people thinking about what video conferencing services could potentially do for the business world.
 Being able to see someone from the other side of the world on your phone was an exciting idea in the 1960s.

 It took a while for companies to find the innovation required to make video conferencing a more achievable reality, however.
-The idea of video didn’t have a chance to go mainstream until the 1980s when systems began to be introduced from Compression Labs.
+The idea of video communication didn’t have a chance to go mainstream until the 1980s when systems began to be introduced from Compression Labs.
 These systems sold for about $250,000, meaning that they were only available to larger corporations.
 However, there was definitely a demand for video elsewhere.
 People were excited by the idea of being able to communicate with groups and individuals through voice and video at the same time.
 We wanted an evolution to the audio conference.